jiejen/empower/README.md

 Watch the demo video for a full walkthrough of the UI and its main interactions:
 **YouTube:** https://www.youtube.com/watch?v=bua7GuxK80U

+The video demonstrates:
+- Logging in
+- Adding an appliance and uploading energy data
+- Viewing appliance statistics
+- Creating and viewing a report with different chart types

 ---

 ### Installation